blacklane/rubocop/README.md

 If you see style errors in CI that you can't reproduce locally, that's probably because of the cached `.rubocop-https--raw-github...` file.
 You'll need to remove it, ideally whenever the `rubocop.yml` file inside this repository changes.

+## Versioning

+When the time comes, we might want to maintain different versions of this configuration file - most probably with branches or tags.
+But ideally we should try and keep one version for all our projects.

 ## Contribution

 - Keep the rules and their settings sorted alphabetically.